Reflections and fond memories from my travels to Baños, Ecuador.

 I’m currently in Baños, a lovely town known as the “gateway to the Amazon” and also the “adventure capital of Ecuador”.

-My first fabulous life experience happened during an adventurous day of biking along the Ruta de Cascadas, or road to the waterfalls.
+My first fabulous life experience in Baños happened during an adventurous day of biking along the Ruta de Cascadas, or road to the waterfalls.

 After renting a mountain bike for 5 dollars, I embarked on a scenic and thrilling 20km ride along with eight other travelers.

-Zipping along the winding roads with the sun shining, the cool wind swirling around me, and the consistent view of massive green hills was so much fun, and we hadn’t even reached the best part yet.
+Zipping along the winding roads with the sun shining, the cool wind swirling around me, and the consistent view of massive green hills was so much fun.

 The first highlight was Pailon Del Diablo, a famous waterfall in Baños.